-- 1.2 Central Lincolnshire refers to the combined area of the City of Lincoln, North Kesteven and West Lindsey, covering an area of around 2,114km2 (see Figure 1.1). - 1.3 Land use plans such as the Central Lincolnshire Local Plan are subject to Sustainability Appraisal (SA), which is a mandatory requirement and is subject to the same level of public consultation and scrutiny as the Local Plan.
-The SA assesses the likely significant effects of the Local Plan on environmental, social and economic objectives.
-It is also an ongoing process and an updated version of the IIA will be made available for comment alongside every future stage of the Local Plan.
-In Central Lincolnshire, the SA is incorporated into one impact assessment process called 'Integrated Impact Assessment', which fulfils the requirements for Sustainability Appraisal, Strategic Environmental Assessment, Equalities Analysis and Health Impact Assessment. - 1.4 Central Lincolnshire's population lives in a range of settlements that vary greatly in size and character.
+- 1.3 Central Lincolnshire refers to the combined area of the City of Lincoln, North Kesteven and West Lindsey, covering an area of around 2,114km2 (see Figure 1.1). - 1.4 Central Lincolnshire's population lives in a range of settlements that vary greatly in size and character.
 Lincoln is by far the largest settlement, with a population of around 100,000 people living within the main built-up area including the settlement of North Hykeham.
 Lincoln acts as a service centre over a wide area, including settlements such as Welton, Saxilby, Skellingthorpe and Washingborough.
 These villages look to Lincoln for most of their service and employment needs, and effectively boost its population to around 165,000 people.